Quantcast

-Wearing head wraps is pretty much a win anytime of the year, but as we know the dry humid heat of summer, just like the coolness of winter, can cause some serious stress to our hair.
-A lot of us opt in to protective styles like braids and faux locs, but don't realize head wraps are another affordable and efficient protective style.
+Wearing head wraps is pretty much a win any time of the year, but as we know the dry humid heat of summer, just like the coolness of winter, can cause some serious stress to our hair.
+A lot of us opt into protective styles like braids and faux locs, but don't realize head wraps are another affordable and efficient protective style.

-Head wraps serve as a shield and help keep your hair hydrated, soft while acting as a subtle statement accessory to add to your look.
+Head wraps serve as a shield and help keep your hair hydrated, and soft while acting as a subtle statement accessory to add to your look.
 You can wear it in a variety of styles that fit you.
 Plus, head wraps are pretty easy to find; you can get them from your local beauty supply stores, Instagram brands, or on Amazon like I did.

 Whether you're looking for ways to protect your hair or you're just having a lazy day and can't bother with styling your hair, you can't go wrong with head wraps.
 You can just add a leave-in conditioner, twist or braid your hair, then wrap your hair, and you are good to go!